Academic Information & Procedures

 Candidates for degrees must file their applications in the college office by the dates established in the Academic Calendar for the year in which they intend to graduate.
 Applications for a degree should be filed by October 1 for December graduation; February 1 for May, June, and August graduation.
 Application forms can be obtained in any College Office or the Registrar’s Office.
 Applications received after the deadline may result in denial to participate in the Commencement ceremony and/or delay in the date of graduation.

 Degrees are formally awarded only at the annual Commencement exercises of the University in May.
 Students who have completed their degree requirements at any point in the preceding academic year are invited to participate.
-June and August graduates may be permitted to participate in the May commencement ceremony if they are enrolled for all of the courses required to complete their degree by the end of the summer term.
+Summer graduates may be permitted to participate in the May commencement ceremony if they are enrolled for all of the courses required to complete their degree by the end of the summer term.
 In some cases permission of their college is required.
 Students must submit their applications by the deadline in order to participate.
-Late applications may result in a delay in the date of the degree.
+Late applications may result in a delay in the date of the degree until the next available degree date.

 The University of Detroit Mercy recognizes that a certificate is granted to a student who completes a well-defined program of study and is able to demonstrate specific competencies.